ucajalrc/MSCS_634_Lab_4/Readme.md

 * Higher alpha values in Ridge and Lasso caused underfitting.
 * Very small alpha values reduced the effect of regularization.
 * Final chosen values (Ridge = 1.0, Lasso = 0.01) achieved the most stable and interpretable results.

-### **3. Screenshot limitations**

-Some outputs (tables, predictions, and printed results) were too long to fit into static screenshots.
-A note was included explaining that full output is visible by scrolling in the Jupyter Notebook environment.

 ---